 The 2018 flu season started unusually early and was quickly recognized as being particularly severe.
-UCSF infectious disease specialist Charles Chiu, MD, PhD, explained why influenza was so widespread, how individuals could avoid catching it, and whether the vaccine was an effective prevention tool.
+UCSF infectious disease specialist Charles Chiu, MD, PhD , explained why influenza was so widespread, how individuals could avoid catching it, and whether the vaccine was an effective prevention tool.

 A scientific review of a decade’s worth of nutritional research concluded most American diets are deficient in a key class of vitamins and minerals that help promote longevity and prevent chronic disease.
-The review, conducted by UCSF Benioff Children’s Hospital Oakland researcher Bruce Ames, PhD, recommends increasing intake of these vitamins to extend healthy aging and ward off certain cancers and heart disease.
+The review, conducted by UCSF Benioff Children’s Hospital Oakland researcher Bruce Ames,

 The low-carbohydrate, high-fat ketogenic, or “keto,” diet has become widely popular in recent years, and UCSF physician-scientists have studied both the diet’s effectiveness and its safety.
 Ethan Weiss, MD, and Raymond Swanson, MD, explain what we do and don’t yet know about different aspects of the keto diet, including how it affects inflammation and lifespan.